dmcginley/blog_django_bootstrap5_project4/README.md

 This blog website is aimed at developers or people interested in coding & development, as it has a built in markdown editor.
 The interface is designed to allow you to create short quick snippets of text or code with the emphases on text over images.

+* a group of people interested in discussion about coding
+* a few admin users to help keep the site clean and free from online abuse through the admin panel.

 ## User Stories

 #### Admin